MoE-Based Learned Inertial Odometry for Bicycle Localization: Algorithm Description

 where $\alpha$ and $\beta$ are learnable parameters.
 It should be noted that when $\text{AFF}(\cdot)$ is applied to a matrix, the operation is performed independently on each column.
 To facilitate multilayer stacking, both the convolutional and linear layers preserve the input dimension, which requires the convolution kernel size to be set to $1$.

 In the cross-channel interaction module, the data sequentially pass through a linear layer, an activation function layer, and another linear layer.
-The second linear layer maps the representation from $N_{\text{patch}} \times L_{\text{inner-feature}}$ to $N_{\text{patch}} \times L_{\text{out-dim}}$.
+The second linear layer maps the representation from $N_{\text{patch}} \times D$ to $N_{\text{patch}} \times D_{\text{out}}$.

-The regression module concatenates the weighted features extracted by the Top-K experts with those extracted by the shared expert and then fuses them through a linear layer.
+The regression network concatenates the weighted features extracted by the Top-K experts and then fuses them through a linear layer.
 This fused representation is further processed by a global average pooling layer, followed by a linear layer and an activation function layer for feature transformation.
 Finally, two separate linear layers are employed to estimate two three-dimensional vectors: the velocity and the diagonal elements of the covariance matrix.